-- Syke Croft and Far Ridings would be used for parking. - Driveway belongs to residents of Hurst and Guywood Court and residents of No. 34 are not permitted to use this for parking. - Application does not provide enough parking spaces. - Existing driveway is concealed from the main road. - Proposal would result on additional parking on Sandy Lane. - Any on road parking would be dangerous. - No access for large work vehicles. - Vehicles parking on street would also occupy pavement which would affect prams and mobility scooters.
+• Syke Croft and Far Ridings would be used for parking.

+- Application does not provide enough parking spaces. - Existing driveway is concealed from the main road. - Proposal would result on additional parking on Sandy Lane, which is already limited. - Any on road parking would be dangerous. - No access for large work vehicles. - Vehicles parking on street would also occupy pavement which would affect prams and mobility scooters. - Insufficient EV charging spaces. - Transport links to Romiley are limited.